August 17th 11:30am-1:00pm

 External Grants and Funding

-All proposals for grants, fellowships, contracts or agreement to provide services to be funded by any external entity require formal approval prior to proposal submission.
-The steps involved in obtaining that approval, along with forms and information to help with your proposal and applications, are on the website at https://provost.umw.edu/grantsoffice/.
+All proposals for grants, fellowships, contracts or agreements to provide services to be funded by any external entity require formal approval prior to proposal submission.
+The steps involved in obtaining that approval, along with forms and information to help with your proposal, budget, and applications, are on the website at https://provost.umw.edu/grantsoffice/.

-Please plan ahead and notify Julie Smith at jsmith23@umw.edu of your intent to apply, providing a link to the solicitation, at least three weeks before the proposal due date.
+Please plan ahead and notify Julie Smith at jsmith23@umw.edu of your intent to apply by providing a link to the solicitation at least three weeks before the proposal due date.
+If you have a draft budget and work plan, provide those, as well.
+Federal grants require more lead time and significantly more documentation, so please allow additional time to complete these types of grant proposals.

 To facilitate the process, the hiring department must notify the University of any prospective employment arrangements involving University employees working outside the state of Virginia by submitting an Out of State Employee Approval Form to Human Resources and Payroll.
 The form should be submitted at least 60 days prior to the desired start date.
 This deadline is necessary to ensure that the University is compliant with the related laws and regulatory requirements of the other state.
 Notification of less than 60 days prior to the desired start date may result in financial or legal penalties to the University and a delayed start date for the employee.